-Confusion over 2020 golf venue date back to bid: report
+Confusion over 2020 golf venue dates back to bid: report

 The International Golf Federation was quoted by NHK as saying they did not know until recently that the club did not admit women as full members.

-Nobody was available at the club for comment on Wednesday and Tokyo 2020 spokesperson Hikariko Ono said the Organising Committee was not aware of any communications between the Bid Committee and other parties during the bidding process.
+Nobody was available at the club for comment on Wednesday and Tokyo 2020 spokesperson Hikariko Ono said the Organizing Committee was not aware of any communications between the Bid Committee and other parties during the bidding process.

 "If the media reports are correct, we believe the Tokyo Metropolitan Government should explain clearly to Kasumigaseki Country Club what actually transpired at the time," Ono added in an email response to written questions.

 "Kasumigaseki Country Club is aware of the IOC's request to change its membership policy and is holding internal discussions.
-The Organising Committee will continue to monitor developments carefully."
+The Organizing Committee will continue to monitor developments carefully."

 (Editing by John O'Brien)